Chart Color Schemes

 Bourke - Brewarrina has shown very soft population growth performance across periods assessed by AreaSearch

-Bourke-Brewarrina's population, as of November 2025, is approximately 3,562, showing an increase of 134 people since the 2021 Census which reported a population of 3,428.
-This growth is inferred from ABS estimates: 3,503 in June 2024 and 33 validated new addresses post-Census.
-The population density is around 0.10 persons per square kilometer.
-Bourke-Brewarrina's growth rate of 3.9% since the 2021 Census exceeds its SA3 area (2.6%) and SA4 region, positioning it as a growth leader.
-Natural growth contributed approximately 68.3% to recent population gains.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, with a base year of 2021.
+Bourke-Brewarrina's population, as of November 2025, is approximately 3,562 people.
+This figure reflects an increase from the 2021 Census, which reported a population of 3,428 people.
+The growth of 134 people (3.9%) is inferred from the estimated resident population of 3,503 in June 2024 and an additional 33 validated new addresses since the Census date.
+This results in a population density ratio of 0.10 persons per square kilometer.
+Bourke-Brewarrina's growth rate of 3.9% since the 2021 census exceeded both the SA3 area (2.6%) and the SA4 region, making it a growth leader in the region.
+Natural growth contributed approximately 68.3% of overall population gains during recent periods.

 Frequently Asked Questions - Population